evaneissler/security-final-project-bias-demo/README.txt

 Run command: docker-compose run bias-demo bash

 You will now be inside the bash shell with all dependencies and necessary files

+To run the python model: python demo.py

+Once the model has trained itself on the data, it will allow user input comments.